Rapax-Brak/Brak_Bot/README.md

 !help - Displays a help message
 !nuke - Deletes all previous messages

+# Todo
+1. Fnd a way to get the userID from the identifier
+2. Add a banning ststem
+3. Add a way for admins to quickly add people to roles
+4. Automate roles for things like time based levels like Trusted
+5. Think of more ideas.

 # Contribute

 Anyone can edit this or add new stuff if they wish to i will review it and accept or not accept depending on if i think its useful.